-EMpower’s 2nd grant to Teach Unlimited Foundation (TUF) will support the “Dream Pursuing Day” of TUF for 180 disadvantaged students 14 to 19 years old from six Band 3 schools in Hong Kong.
-The DPD will expose students to professionals from different spheres to promote the concept of life and career planning and to help experience different jobs.
-Moreover, a core group of 100 students will be mentored in one-to-one sessions as well as in small group activities during and after class to enhance their learning attitude, motivation and self-esteem.
+EMpower’s 3rd grant to Teach Unlimited Foundation (TUF) is supporting the total costs of the “Dream Pursuing Day” (DPD) activities for 200 disadvantaged students 14 to 19 years old from 6 schools in Hong Kong.
+The DPD exposes students to professionals from different spheres to promote the concept of life and career planning and to give them an overview of different types of jobs.
+In addition, a core group of 90 students will be mentored by Program Mentors (PM) in one-to-one sessions as well as in small group activities during and after class to enhance their learning attitude, motivation and self-esteem.